Madaline-Rose/CreativeCoding1HW/Final Project Proposal/ReadMe.md

 - Cursor tracker (like when hoovering over an object it enlarges a little to show it is interactable)
 - I would also like to use sound but I will need to learn how
 - Inserting oustide sources of images/stickers
+- getting the images to match the position same as the one I created in Canvas

 Work Plan
 - April 29th-30th